thinkcompany/think_dev-standards/content/performance/index.md

 - [Third Party Code](#third-party-code)
 - [Testing Performance](#testing-performance)

 Each individual element on a web page generates an HTTP request which adds its own network latency, download time and render time.
-The most crucial optimization for any web site is to reduce or limit the number of total HTTP requests.
+The most crucial optimization for any website is to reduce or limit the number of total HTTP requests.
 There are several ways to accomplish this, the most common of which is to combine CSS, JS and images into as few files as possible.

 ### Serve external assets from a content delivery network (CDN) with a cookie-less domain
 Always serve JavaScript, CSS and chrome images from a CDN, which distributes the content across a wide geographic area and helps reduce the roundtrip time for these assets.
-It is crucial that the domain for the CDN be different from the web site.
+It is crucial that the domain for the CDN be different from the website.
 A web browser will send any cookies it has stored for a domain for every HTTP request to that domain.
 Serving external assets from a different domain will avoid this unnecessary data transmission.

 ### Set a future expiration date on external assets
-Most of the visits to a web site are by visitors with a "primed cache", which means that the user has visited the site before and is viewing additional content.
+Most of the visits to a website are by visitors with a "primed cache", which means that the user has visited the site before and is viewing additional content.
 It is crucial to ensure that these page views make use of the users local cache to retrieve JavaScript, CSS and images instead of retrieving them from the server.
 These assets should have an expiration date of at least one month from the request time.

 ### Compress assets with GZIP
 Compress all text assets — JavaScript and style sheets — with GZIP.
 It can compress these files by 70% or more and it is universally supported.

 ### Reduce DNS Lookups
 DNS lookups add latency to HTTP requests and are not cached for very long in the browser.
 On the other hand, parallel downloads from different domains can be an effective performance enhancement, so there is a balance to be found.
-[Yahoo!](https://developer.yahoo.com/performance/rules.html#dns_lookups) recommends between two and four unique host names per site.
+[Yahoo!](https://developer.yahoo.com/performance/rules.html#dns_lookups) recommends between two and four unique hostnames per site.

 ### Avoid Redirects
 URL redirects with status codes 301 or 302 are not cached by any browser and should be avoided.